-During 2019, the Board has entered into various contracts including renovations to the parking lot and patio of St. Joseph Scollard Hall; renovations to the daycare at St. Francis Catholic Elementary School and renovations to St. Joseph Scollard Hall's Learning Commons areas, for a total of approximately \$6,040,000.
-As at August 31, 2019, there was approximately \$1,712,000 of work remaining to be completed.
+During 2020, the Board has entered into various contracts including renovations to the parking lot, patio, music room and learning common areas of St. Joseph Scollard Hall; boiler upgrade at St. Gregory and renovations to the washrooms of Mother St. Bride and Our Lady of Sorrows, for a total of approximately \$4,081,000.
+As at August 31, 2020, there was approximately \$749,000 of work remaining to be completed.